Captive orcas: Early pregnancy and related issues

 Captive killer whales often give birth at a much younger age than in the wild, sometimes as young as age seven.
 The young mothers may have difficulty raising their offspring.
 The calves have a relatively low survival rate, though some have lived into adulthood.

 Corky (II), a female from the A5 Pod in British Columbia, Canada became the first killer whale to become pregnant in captivity, giving birth on February 28, 1977.
 The calf died after 18 days.
 Corky went on to give birth six more times, but the longest surviving calf, Kiva, lived only 47 days.
 SeaWorld has attracted criticism over its continued captivity of Corky II from the Born Free Foundation, which wants her returned to the wild.

-A killer whale named Katina, captured near Iceland at about three years of age in October 1978, became pregnant in early spring of 1984 at SeaWorld San Diego and gave birth in September 1985 to a female named Kalina.
+A killer whale named Katina, captured near Iceland at about three years old in October 1978, became pregnant in early spring of 1984 at SeaWorld San Diego and gave birth in September 1985 to a female named Kalina.
 Although ten years was an extremely young age for a killer whale to become a mother, Kalina was the first killer whale calf to be successfully born and raised in captivity.
 In turn, Kalina gave birth at only seven and a half years of age to her first calf, a male named Keet.

 Gudrun was an Icelandic female caught in the 1970s.
 In 1993, she gave birth to Nyar, a female who was both mentally and physically ill, and who Gudrun tried to drown during several shows.
 Nyar died from an illness a few months later.
 Gudrun died in 1996 from stillbirth complications.